sp0oby/FU-MONEY-DEGEN-MADHOUSE/README.md

-# FU MONEY Slots Bot
+# FU MONEY DEGEN MADHOUSE

 A Telegram bot that allows users to play slot games using USDC on the Sepolia Testnet.
 Users can deposit funds, place bets, win payouts, and participate in Jackpot Bets.